CaskAle/iot-workshop/README.md

     this boilerplate.

 3. On the resulting screen, you need to give your application a name.
-    You can name you application anything you like provided it is unique.
+    You can name your application anything you like provided it is unique.
 For consistency, these workshops will use the name **STSAWorkshops-xx** **(Replace xx with your team number)**.
 Enter your application name in the application name field, and click